Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 1. Draw weight

-The draw weight is the force needed to be put on the string in order to draw the bow back.
+The draw weight is the force needed to be put on the string to draw the bow back.
 A good rule of thumb is to opt for a bow with a draw weight between 20 to 30 pounds.

 2. Length of arrow